 Misconception 3 – All Vertigo Causes Start in the Ear

 While it is true that the inner ear is the most common location for the root of a vertigo problem, it is not the only place to look for an underlying cause.
-The central nervous system can also be at the heart of vertigo (although some doctors contest this).
-The most significant proof that vertigo can be related to a CNS issue is the fact that about 40% of migraineurs get vertigo.
+The central nervous system can also be at the heart of false sense of movement (although some doctors contest this).
+The most significant proof that it can be related to a CNS issue is the fact that about 40% of migraineurs get vertigo.
 This neurological condition has nothing to do with the ears, and yet it results in over 10 million cases of vertigo annually.

 Besides ear and CNS causes, there are a few other possibilities.
 For example, vertigo is an early symptom of dehydration.
 It can also be a symptom of a heart attack or stroke, although they may also be considered CNS causes since the main reason behind the vertigo is a lack of blood reaching the brain.